Bill-Haoyu-Lin/Word-Page-number-editor/README.md

 # Pit-of-treasure
+Creating a doxc file with page numbers on the header.
-Create a Word File to print wherever you wanna the page number to be printed This is only able to be use in python 3.7(haven't test in other version yet) These code creates a word file that have odd page number on the right upper corner and even page number on the left upper corner
+This code can only be used in python 3.7(haven't test in other version yet).
+This code creates a word file that have odd page numbers on the right upper corners and even page numbers on the left upper corners.
-The python-docs
+The python-docs library need to be downloaded before using.